greenshield/northtext-api/README.md

 # NorthText API

+## Authentication

 API key

   - API key is found under **"Settings"** on the sidebar menu of your dashboard
-  - API key must be passed as a POST variable (form field) or query string parameter (URL variable) with each request
+  - API key must be passed with each request as a POST variable (form field) or query string parameter (URL variable)
   - Variable name must always be **token**

 ### Examples